rippletideco/starter/README.md

-# Rippletide Documentation
+# Rippletide Starter

-Welcome to the Rippletide documentation repository!
+Welcome to the Rippletide Starter repository!
 This repository contains the complete documentation for the Rippletide platform, including an hypergraph database system designed for AI Agents.

 ## About Rippletide